 Both Bookkeeping vs Accounting are related and constitute a primary part of a particular Business.
 Maintaining and storing transaction details related to business in a chronological manner is known as the act of BookKeeping.
-Whereas, accounting involves interpreting, analyzing, classifying, and reporting financial data related to business transactions so as to interpret business conditions in a proper manner.
-The primary part of Accounting deals with Bookkeeping or recorded financial transactions and the later part includes analyzing and reporting those financial data.
+Whereas accounting involves interpreting, analyzing, classifying, and reporting financial data related to business transactions so as to interpret business conditions in a proper manner.
+The primary part of Accounting deals with Bookkeeping or recorded financial transactions, and the later part includes analyzing and reporting those financial data.

 At a very surface level, it’s not easy to discriminate between Bookkeeping vs Accounting, but the experts can really know the difference between Bookkeeping vs Accounting.
 Professionals who are engaged in maintaining Accounts know that the treatment is not the same.
 For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute of recording the Sales number and recording the Cash received the figure.
-On the other hand in Accounting the Sales number will be posted in the Income Statement under Revenue and the Accounts Receivable will be increased by INR 100000 till next thirty days till a part of the Sales are received as cash.
-While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000 and Accounts Receivable would decrease by INR 60000.
+On the other hand, in Accounting the Sales number will be posted in the Income Statement under Revenue, and the Accounts Receivable will be increased by INR 100000 till next thirty days till a part of the Sales is received as cash.
+While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000, and Accounts Receivable would decrease by INR 60000.

 Head to Head comparison Between Bookkeeping vs Accounting (Infographics)